KCAI Return to Campus Spring 2021

 What will classes be like?

-The focus of all in-person on-campus interaction this Fall will be on studio instruction and work time.
+The focus of all in-person on-campus interaction this Spring will be on studio instruction and work time.

 Students will be able to complete their liberal arts courses while continuing their in-person studio work on campus.